Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 How it works.

 Each farmer has one field in which they can plant potatoes in.
-They each start with £4050 in cold hard cash.
-(Ideally 3 x £1000 notes, 3 x £350 notes as these match the payments they'll need to make)
+They each start with £4000 in cold hard cash (monopoly money).
 The game will last three months, in each of which some potatoes will die.
-Each child will start with 100 potatoes.
-You probably need to set an exchange rate between big/small/tokens.Big potatoes are worth 25, small potatoes 5, and tokens 1.
-You will need to act as the bank and exchange down potatoes as they get blighted.
+Each child will start with 10 small potatoes.
+Explain the potatoes are worth £1000 each when sold (they are very special potatoes).
 There are a series of "resistant" flags which will denote who has planted resistant potatoes.
-It costs £3000 for resistant and £2000 for standard.
+It costs £2000 for resistant and £1000 for standard.
+Explain that both varieties are the same except the resistant potatoes have a chance to not get sick.
+Players can then opt to spray pesticides or not spray, spraying will reduce their potato loss if disease hits, but the potatoes would be worth only £800 (some people pay more for organic produce -discuss possible environmental effects).
+It costs £500 to spray.

+WIP WIP WIP
+The following table says how many potatoes are lost in each risk/spray/resistant combination.
 Each month farmers will spin the weather spinner which will predict the amount of blight risk that month.
-Players can then opt to spray fungicide or not spray, spraying will reduce their potato loss that month.
-It costs £350 to spray.
-The following table says how many potatoes are lost in each risk/spray/resistant combination.

 | Weather       | Sprayed | Resistant | Standard |
 |---------------|---------|-----------|----------|